A Student's Guide to the Frequently Asked Questions About the Governor's School

 To get an application you and a parent/guardian must attend one of the Governor's School Application Information Meetings held at RVGS and local high schools during the month of January.
 Applications will be available at the end of each meeting.
 Check our calendar or contact the school for the meeting schedule.
 Completed applications are submitted to your home school by the due date they establish.

 DO I SEND THE APPLICATION BACK TO THE GOVERNOR'S SCHOOL?

 No, you turn it in to your home school.
 Remember there are strict deadlines that you must follow, so be sure to check with your home school guidance counselor about the application due date.

 Usually yes, but the homework assignments are intended to increase understanding and provide valuable practice to help you be successful.

 ARE TIME MANAGEMENT AND STUDY SKILLS IMPORTANT HERE?

 They sure are, and we help you practice and learn those skills.
 You will receive your own personalized RVGS planner for assignments, timelines, due dates, and upcoming activities.
-Additionally, each teacher's class websites contain detailed calendars of activities and due dates.
+Additionally, class websites contain detailed calendars of activities and due dates.